Skimming and scanning are two of the most misunderstood and misused skills in the whole IELTS test.

-This is not the student’s fault; it is mostly down to poor advice from teachers and books.
-Many teachers tell students that skimming and scanning are the keys to success in the reading test without really explaining what they are and most importantly, when you should use them.
+This is mostly down to poor advice from teachers and books.
+Many teachers tell students that skimming and scanning are the keys to success in the reading test without really explaining what they are and, most importantly, when you should use them.

 This is when you read the whole text or a large part of the text, so that you understand the general meaning.
 In other words, you read quickly to understand generally what it is about.